Cancún Dental Implants

 Whether the patient has single-stage or multi-stage dental implant surgery, they may experience some discomfort like:

-However, if the swelling, discomfort, or any other problem worsens during the days after surgery, it’s worth reaching back out to your dentist.
+However, if the swelling, discomfort, or any other problem worsens during the days after surgery, it’s worth contacting your dentist again.

 How to care for and maintain your implants